maziac/lagmeter/Docs/LagMeasurements.md

 ## Joysticks

 With FastestJoystick it could be seen that the OS response time is about 1-3ms.
-FastestJoystick allows also a digital output.
+FastestJoystick (in former releases) also allowed digital output.
 So this output can be used to measure the other joysticks more accurate.
+Note: I have meanwhile separated the output part into a new project.
+So if one would like to re-test he could use [usbout](https://github.com/maziac/usbout).

 Setup: